goat-community/goat-docs/docs/map/filter.md

 If you select **AND**, only items for which all the filter expressions are true will be displayed.
 If you choose **OR**, items will be shown if any of the filter terms are true.

 :::tip NOTE
-Multi expression filtering should be applied carefully and logically to achieve the best result.
+Multi-expression filtering should be applied carefully and logically to achieve the best result.
 :::

 ### Delete Expressions and Filters